-While they had never built a home before, the couple approached the project like professionals.
+While they had never worked in custom home building before, the couple approached the project like professionals.
 They were armed with good ideas, business savvy, and an excellent builder.
 The Lynches were successful because they were well prepared.
 They carefully allocated funds and were able to receive the best value for their investment.
 And by planning everything out, including the exact room layout and location of the furniture, they avoided those cost overruns that can be so typical in a custom home project.
 Consequently, their new home suits them perfectly.

 The Lynches chose Gary Schmincke of Wellington Builders as their builder.
 According to the Lynches, Gary’s excellent reputation, exacting standards, and affordable price made him the ideal choice.
 “He understands our vision,” says Linda.
 The Lynches found it easy to communicate with him.
 And communication is the key in the relationship between a builder and his clients.
 Both the homeowner and the builder must be willing to listen to and respect each other.
 During the construction process, Linda constantly was available to keep tabs on the progress and make decisions.

 The key is to know what you like and want.
 “Linda knew exactly what she wanted in her house,” says Gary.
 “She came to us and once I understood what she wanted, we could go with it.”